Written by Fob James IV, Esq. | Fob James Law Firm, LLC | Last Updated: June 22, 2026

 Can I Still File a Depo-Provera Lawsuit in 2026?

 Yes, it is not too late to file a Depo-Provera lawsuit.
 New cases are being filed every month, and the MDL continues to grow.
-The litigation is still in its early stages — discovery is ongoing, and the first pilot trial is not scheduled until December 2026.
+The first pilot trial (originally scheduled in December 2026) is on hold pending a potential global settlement.

 However, you should act quickly.
 In Alabama, the statute of limitations is two years from the date of injury for claims against the manufacturer (Pfizer) and one year against the original seller (such as the pharmacy or clinic).
 The discovery rule may extend these deadlines, but waiting too long could permanently bar your case.
 Additionally, the earlier you file, the easier it is to gather medical records and other evidence to support your claim.